A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Proof of Theorem

 \section{Proof of Theorem \ref{cor:JS}}

 The decoupled case follows easily from the general case, hence we focus on the first part of the theorem.
-Due to Proposition \ref{derivoX}, we aim to compute $ \bbE_\pi [ F(X_{[0,t]} ) G_t (X_{ [0,t]})]$ for $F$ as in cases $(1)$, $(2)$ and $(3)$.
+We aim to compute the r.h.s. of \eqref{res1}, \eqref{res2} and \eqref{res3} in cases $(1)$, $(2)$ and $(3)$ in Theorem \ref{th:JS}.
 We achieve this by performing a time-inversion of the unperturbed process.
 Recall the definition of the time--reversed process $(X_s^*)_{s\in [0,t]}$ given in Section \ref{sec:stationary}.
 In particular, we use the following equality in distribution (valid for any $s\in [0,t]$)

 by defining